Heterogeneous domain adaptation: An unsupervised approach: Introduction

+Sentences written in Latin can be translated into sentences written in French and Spanish.
+The French and Spanish sentences have different representations but share a similar meaning.
+If the Latin sentences are labeled as ``positive", then the French and Spanish sentences are probably labeled as ``positive''. {In this example, we can construct a Latin domain using Latin sentences and the task (labeling sentences as ``positive" or ``negative").
+Then, French domain and Spanish domain come from one domain: Latin domain, where French and Spanish domains consist of French and Spanish sentences (translated from Latin sentences) and the task (labeling sentences as ``positive" or ``negative").

+Taking another example in real-world scenarios: human sentiment, as an underlying domain (to analyze whether a person is happy), is difficult to record accurately.
+We can only obtain its projection or representation on real events, such as Amazon product reviews and Rotten Tomatoes movie reviews.
+The Amazon product reviews and the Rotten Tomatoes movie reviews are two heterogeneous domains but come from an underlying domain: human sentiment.}

+Based on this observation, we propose two key factors, $V$ and $D$, to reveal the similarity between two heterogeneous domains: \begin{itemize} \item the variation ($V$) between the conditional probability density functions of both domains; \item the distance ($D$) between the feature spaces of the two heterogeneous domains. \end{itemize} In general, small $V$ means that two domains have similar ground-truth labeling functions and small $D$ means that two feature spaces are close.

-Then, homogeneous representations are constructed via preserving the original similarity between two heterogeneous domains, while allowing knowledge to be transferred.
-In general, small $V$ means that two domains have similar ground-truth labeling functions and small $D$ means that two feature spaces are close.
-We denote $V_{He}$, $V_{Ho}$, $D_{He}$ and $D_{Ho}$ by values of $V$ and $D$ of the original heterogeneous ($He$) domains and the homogeneous ($Ho$) representations.
+In this paper, we construct \emph{homogeneous representations} to preserve the original similarity (evaluated by $V$ and $D$) between two heterogeneous domains, while allowing knowledge to be transferred.
+We denote $V_{He}$, $V_{Ho}$, $D_{He}$ and $D_{Ho}$ by values of $V$ and $D$ of the original \emph{heterogeneous} (He) domains and the \emph{homogeneous} (Ho) representations.
 The basic assumption of unsupervised domain adaptation models is that two domains have similar ground-truth labeling functions.
 Hence, the constructed homogeneous representations must make $V_{Ho}\le V_{He}$.
 Similarly, $D_{Ho}\le D_{He}$ is expected, indicating that the distance between two feature spaces of the homogeneous representations is small.
-This paper mainly focus on how to construct the homogeneous representations where $V_{Ho} = V_{He}$ and $D_{Ho} = D_{He}$ (the exact homogeneous representations of two heterogeneous domains).
-For the representations, HoUDA models can be applied to transfer knowledge across them (HoUDA models can minimize $V_{Ho}$ and $D_{Ho}$).
+We mainly focus on how to construct the homogeneous representations where $V_{Ho} = V_{He}$ and $D_{Ho} = D_{He}$ (the exact homogeneous representations of two heterogeneous domains).

+To ensure the efficacy of the homogeneous representations, this paper presents: (1) an unsupervised knowledge transfer theorem that guarantees the correctness of transferring knowledge (to make $V_{Ho} = V_{He}$); and (2) a principal angle-based metric to measure the distance between two pairs of domains: one pair comprises the original source and target domains and the other pair comprises two homogeneous representations of two domains (to help make $D_{Ho} = D_{He}$).
+Based on the constructed exact homogeneous representations of two heterogeneous domains, HoUDA models can be applied to transfer knowledge across the representations.